wp-plugins/woocommerce-gift-wrapper/readme.txt

 Yeah, that could be a problem, but rather than hard-code against that possibility I leave the settings to you, and for good reason.
 If you don't want more than one wrapping possible, make sure to set your wrapping product to "sold individually" under Product Data->Inventory in your Product editor.
 If you do this make sure your customer has a way to remove the gift wrapping from the cart on small screens, as sometimes responsive CSS designs remove the "Remove from Cart" button from the cart table for small screens.

+= Suddenly my products are gone =

+Sounds like you've set the wrong category to be "invisible" on the settings page.
+Change it back to visible and save, then follow the numbered instructions at the top of the settings page.

 == Screenshots ==

 1. Screenshot of the settings page.